 Providing sufficient installation will ensure that a machine is much less likely to fail and therefore spill collected pollutants into the watercourse.
 This can lead to prosecution and heavy fines.
 That’s why our interceptors are built to comply with their standards.

 The Environmental Agency rules state that “The operator shall, unless otherwise agreed in writing by the Environment Agency, undertake monitoring for the parameters, at the locations and at not less than the frequencies”.

 Our interceptors are provided with an audible warning system that sends out an alert when the level within the tank reaches 90% full.
 With sufficient warning to act, an operative can clear blockages or drain tanks before a spill occurs.
 Therefore, complying with agency standards.

 How can an interceptor remain efficient?

 Like any pump system, an interceptor needs to be maintained in order to keep its level of efficiency.
-By using Dura Pump, you can ensure we’ll provide the maximum efficiency after installation but as time passes installments can become subject to damage and wear.
+By using Dura Pump, you can ensure we’ll provide the maximum efficiency after installation but as time passes instalments can become subject to damage and wear.

 Therefore, interceptors should also be serviced to make sure they are performing as well as possible.
 The minimum requirement for the service of an interceptor is every twelve months.
-However, if you have heavy pollutants passing through the unit then a more frequent servicing may be required.
+However, if you have heavy pollutants passing through the unit then more frequent servicing may be required.

 Where can you buy your interceptor?